gmostafa1210/university-management-odoo/README.md

 # University Management

+47 > 81f9520 > search view added

+46 > 67de888 > internal reference become product reference and required in products using xpath

+45 > 63084c4 > product brand and dealer name added after barcode in product

+44 > 5516156 > button updated by adding danger class

+43 > 6e3eb95 > object type button implemented in staff to raise an error

+42 > 96e9e0a > notepad and page added to department

+41 > ab4a7c1 > many2many relation created between faculty and department

+40 > 1ea2fca > customer reference after online payment is hidden using attribute in xpath

+39 > 496f15d > customer notes added on sale by inherit and xpath

+38 > 82f0c86 > manifest updated

+37 > 48fa84a > menuitem and record updated in university_views.xml

+36 > fcdf5a8 > inherit and xpath used to add address in staff

 35 > 1f7547a > compute field updated in faculty in different function

 34 > c82a4e1 > compute field updated in faculty